-- 2. Enterprise Zones.
+2. Enterprise Zones.
 The Senate has approved a modified version of the administration's enterprise zone proposal.
-A major question remains whether the House will take an interest in the idea, which they did not in the 97th Congress: but at least the Senate action, as part of the withholding repeal package, will get the attention of the House. - 3.
-DISC.
-While no specific DISC proposal was made in the 97th Congress, the issue was extensively discussed--particularly the question of legality under the GATT.
-The Administration has committed itself to bringing the DISC into conformity with the GATT and will submit legislation to do so shortly. - 5.
-Caribbean Basin.
+A major question remains whether the House will take an interest in the idea, which they did not in the 97th Congress: but at least the Senate action, as part of the withholding repeal package, will get the attention of the House.

+3. DISC.
+While no specific DISC proposal was made in the 97th Congress, the issue was extensively discussed-particularly the question of legality under the GATT.
+The Administration has committed itself to bringing the DISC into conformity with the GATT.
+I will submit legislation to do so very shortly.
+The proposal will be revenue-neutral, and will essentially replace DISC rules with ones requiring the tax benefits to be associated with some foreign operations.

+4. Caribbean Basin Initiative.
 As part of the withholding repeal package, the Senate also approved the President's proposal for trade and tax incentives to boost economic activity in the Caribbean nations.
-The Ways and Means Committee is marking up this week.
+The Ways and Means Committee approved the bill this week.
+The tax benefits relate to deductions for business expenses associated with attending conventions in the beneficiary countries.